Gostha Pal

-Gostha Behari Pal (20 August 1896 – 8 April 1976) was an Indian footballer who played as a defender.
-He was the first captain of the India national team, played during the 1920s and 1930s.
-Spending most of his career in Mohun Bagan, Pal is regarded the best player ever to have played for the century-old club.
+Gostha Behari Pal (20 August 1896 – 8 April 1976) was an Indian footballer who played primarily as a defender.
+Nicknamed "the Chinese wall", Pal was the captain of the India national team, played during the 1920s and 30s.

+Spending most of his career in Mohun Bagan, Pal is regarded as the best Indian defender of all time and best player ever to have played for the century-old club.

 Personal life

 Born on 20 August 1896 in Bhojeswar, Faridpore, Bengal Presidency (now in Bangladesh), Pal was son of Baboo Shyamlal Pal, a businessman.
 He moved to Calcutta when he was an infant and lived there till his final days.
 Pal was a student of Sarada Charan Aryan Institution in Beniatola.